Top

 War & Requiem

-Joseph Haydn - Missa in tempore belli (“Paukenmesse”)
+Joseph Haydn - Mass in Time of War (“Paukenmesse”)

 Gabriel Fauré - Requiem in D Minor